Thin and Unhealthy (“Skinny Fat”) vs Fit and Healthy

 Contrary to popular belief, ultra-endurance training is not the answer to weight loss.
 Higher intensity, interval training has been shown to enhance weight losses and boost muscle stores.
 Resistance training on its own has also been shown to boost weight loss and muscle gain.
 For the Ladies, this doesn’t mean that you will end up looking like the Rock, so do not fear the weights section in the gym!

 When you increase your resistance training and high intensity interval training workouts, you will need to increase your protein intake as well.
 Make sure to include a good quality, pure, organic whey protein to both your pre- and post-workout routine (with the post-workout serving being most important).
 Aim for a supplement that will give you at least 15-20 grams in your serving, and try to ingest this within an hour of your workout.

 Calorie restriction works for weight loss.
 This is a fact.
-You should aim to cut your calories by at least 500kcal per day for weight loss.
+You should aim to cut your calories by around 500kcal per day for weight loss.
 There are great calorie counters on the web that you can use to determine your daily needs to cover your metabolic needs plus the demands of exercise.
 Alternatively seek the help of a health professional to calculate this for you.

 If you start off with these three steps (and the non-negotiables) you will reach your body composition goals.
 You will be strong, fit and healthy.
 Give up on starving yourself until your next McDonalds meal, and make a real commitment to living healthy and strong!
 You really don’t want to end up being skinny fat.

 If you want help reaching your body composition goals, we are here for you.
 Get in touch today for your personalised plan.